Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

+Our final mapping function that assign XAI methods to their potential users, and properties is presented in Table~\ref{methods}.
+Our main suggested user for each explanation is highlighted in bold font.

-The format of data used in AI algorithms is another important factor.
-Explanation approaches such as LRP and CAMP have been developed mainly for images, while counterfactual explanations have been applied to both tabular and image data and have limited use in text data \cite{yang2020generating}.
-Feature importance and saliency maps are mainly used for image data but have some applications in text data.
-PDP, ALE, and ICE are used for tabular data.
-LIME and SHAP methods have been applied to tabular, image, and text data.
-LRP and CAM were originally developed to explain neural networks dealing with image data, but there have been limited efforts to apply them to text and tabular data.
-CLEAR, which was introduced for image data, has also been used for tabular data.
+Explanations can be presented in three formats: visual, text, and numerical, each carrying its own set of advantages and drawbacks.
+Visual representations excel in quickly conveying a large volume of information, rendering them more easily comprehensible compared to textual or numerical data.
+However, numerical data tends to offer greater precision and accuracy compared to other formats.
+The choice of data format utilized in AI algorithms is another pivotal factor influencing the approach to explanations.
+Techniques such as LRP and CAM have been primarily designed for image data.
+In contrast, counterfactual explanations exhibit utility across both tabular and image data, albeit with limited application in text data~\cite{yang2020generating}.
+Feature importance and saliency maps predominantly serve image data but also find some use in text analysis.
+PDP, ALE, and ICE methods are commonly deployed for tabular data.
+LIME and SHAP methods showcase versatility, being adaptable across tabular, image, and text domains.
+While LRP and CAM were initially devised to elucidate neural networks operating on image data, there have been constrained endeavors to extend their application to text and tabular datasets.

-In general, the ability of an XAI algorithm to address causality and correlation between features is crucial in allowing users to change the output.
-However, our study showed that many algorithms do not adequately consider causality or have not developed it properly.
-This raises questions about how we can fully understand AI systems if we don't know how one feature affects other features.
+In general, the capacity of an XAI algorithm to address causality and correlation between features is pivotal for empowering users to influence the output.
+However, our study revealed that many algorithms do not adequately account for causality or have not sufficiently developed it.
+This raises concerns about our ability to fully comprehend AI systems when we lack insights into how one feature impacts others.
+Drawing from the summarized information in Table~\ref{methods}, although most XAI approaches can be utilized by non-expert users, they are not tailored specifically for them.
+Many XAI methods either lack robustness and are vulnerable, requiring close scrutiny from AI experts, or studies have indicated that non-expert users would find them challenging to comprehend.